David Moberg Karlsson

-Jens David Joacim Moberg Karlsson (born 20 March 1994) is a Swedish professional footballer who plays as a winger or a forward for IFK Norrköping.
+Jens David Joacim Moberg Karlsson (born 20 March 1994) is a Swedish professional footballer who plays as a winger or a forward for Tochigi City.
 He has won three caps and scored one goal for the Sweden national team.

 Club career

 Early career

 David Moberg Karlsson grew up just outside Mariestad in Sweden where he made his first team debut for local fifth tier club IFK Mariestad as a fourteen-year-old.
 Due to his impressive performances with the Swedish youth national teams he was sought after by several clubs, but chose to sign a youth contract with IFK Göteborg, the club he grew up supporting.

 IFK Göteborg

 During the 2011 Allsvenskan season he started training with the first team and made his league debut in a game against AIK.
 His progress led to IFK Göteborg signing him on a five-year first team contract in May 2012.
 At the start of the 2013 Allsvenskan season he finally scored his first league goal for the club in a 2–0 win against IF Brommapojkarna.